rehierl/node-tree-outliner/1-basics/2-2-hierarchy-of-sets.md

 * strict setup => simple setup

 Note that the above setup is a strict and therefore also a simple setup.
-If set A would not have element 5, then that setup would still be a simple setup, but no longer a strict setup.
+If set A would not have element 5, then that setup would still be a strict setup.
+That is, because B would still be a strict subset of A, which contains all the elements in C that B does not contain.

 **Memory hook**
 Consistent: None of the borders of any two sets cross each other.